 I love the feel of a FootJoy glove.
 They are so soft and comfortable that you feel like you can play with them forever.

 This two-pack comes from one of the best golf glove manufacturers in the world.
-FootJoy has pulled out all of the stops on this simple but high performing pack of gloves.
-The leather on the thumb and palm padding of the glove ensure durability so that you will be able to use both of them for a long time.
+FootJoy has pulled out all of the stops on this simple but high-performing pack of gloves.
+The leather on the thumb and palm padding of the glove ensures durability so that you will be able to use both of them for a long time.

 Meanwhile, you also benefit from a breathable mesh material that will keep your hands from getting too hot on the golf course.
 After all, prevention may be the very best way to fight back against sweaty hands, right?